 The National Center for Learning Disabilities and the RTI Action Network.
 The RTI Action Network is dedicated to the effective implementation of Response to Intervention (RTI) in school districts nationwide.
 Our goal is to guide educators and families in the large-scale implementation of RTI so that each child has access to quality instruction and that struggling students – including those with learning and attention issues – are identified early and receive the necessary supports to be successful.
 The RTI Action Network is a program of the National Center for Learning Disabilities, funded by the Cisco Foundation and in partnership with the nation’s leading education associations and top RTI experts.

-The National Center for Response to Intervention (NCRTI)
+The National Center for Response to Intervention (NCRTI) and the National Center for Intensive Interventions

 American Institutes for Research and researchers from Vanderbilt University and the University of Kansas through funding from the U.S. Department of Education’s Office of Special Education Programs (OSEP) have established the National Center on response to intervention.
 The Center’s mission is to provide technical assistance to states and districts and building the capacity of states to assist districts in implementing proven models for RTI/EIS.
 We have organized the Center’s work into four service areas: